An Essential Guide for New Airbnb Hosts [2026]

 For instance, some blind spots in our competitors’ policies include:

 The Proper Insurance policy is designed specifically for short-term rentals and vacation rentals.
-You get a transparent, robust policy that covers you as a property owner, a resident and a business owner while completely replacing your current Homeowners or Landlord policy.
+You get a transparent, robust policy that covers you as a property owner, a resident, and a business owner while completely replacing your current Homeowners or Landlord policy.

 Even though you’re covered by your Proper policy, you should still minimize the risk of bad things happening while guests are staying at your Airbnb.
 Regardless of how top-notch your Airbnb host insurance is, the consequences of things like emergencies or accidents are inconvenient, to say the least.